PillowFishSticks/MP3-FeedMe/README.md

 ### Edit recipe

-- This page is accessed within the edit button of the recipe in Your Recipes.
-It contains a form for members to edit a book that they have previously added.
+- This page is accessed within the edit button of the recipe in My Recipes.
+It contains a form for members to edit a recipe that they have previously added.
-- It is identical to the Add a Recipe page.
+- It is identical to the Add Recipe page.
 - Once the recipe has been edited, a flash message displays 'Recipe successfully updated'.
 - Members only have access to edit their own recipes, and are unable to edit other members recipes.